ropensci/roweb3/content/blog/2023-04-28-creditas-is-now-part-of-ropensci/index.md

 If you open the text file, you will find this:

-**Friedrich Ratzel:** Methodology, Validation, Formal Analysis, Investigation, Resources, Writing - review & editing **Pau Vidal de la Blache:** Conceptualization, Formal Analysis, Investigation, Resources, Supervision, Funding acquisition **Élisée Reclus:** Conceptualization, Software, Formal Analysis, Writing - original draft, Supervision, Project administration, Funding acquisition
+**Friedrich Ratzel:** Conceptualization, Software, Data curation, Writing - review & editing **Pau Vidal de la Blache:** Software, Resources, Data curation, Writing - original draft, Writing - review & editing **Élisée Reclus:** Conceptualization, Methodology, Software, Data curation, Writing - review & editing, Visualization, Supervision

 You can also print the statement directly in a Rmarkdown file using an inline chunk: `` `r cras_write(cras_table, markdown = TRUE)` ``.